 Heather Enos-Matheny, a school psychologist and Board Certified Behavior Analyst, suggests including older siblings in caring for the new baby by asking them to do small things to help.
 She does warn, however, to strike “a fine balance so they don’t feel like they are asked to do everything.”
 These gifts will give the older siblings opportunities to join in the experience of baby care with or alongside you.

 - Doll Accessories – Your older child may enjoy imitating the ways you take care of the new baby by taking care of a doll.
 Of course, if the child does not already have a doll, that would be a place to start!
+(Here is a list of ideal first baby dolls for toddlers.)
 But if he or she does, you could gift doll accessories such as a baby carrier, diaper bag with feeding supplies, or bathtub.
 You could also opt for this realistic set that includes a high chair, play yard, stroller, and bouncer for the baby doll.

 - Baby Record Book – Instead of (or in addition to) you keeping a baby book for the new baby, give the responsibility to the big brother or sister.
 This book is specially made for older siblings to record their observations about the new little sibling.
 You can start it before the baby has even been born and continue throughout the first year.

 - Big Sibling Activities Box – I have uncovered some awesome gifts that give big brothers and sisters prompts for how to prepare for or help with the baby.
-This set of chips is ideal for during pregnancy to help the older sibling contemplate the baby’s arrival and learn new skills to be a big helper once the baby comes home.
 This big sibling box is full of activity cards that prompt the older sibling with ways to entertain the baby.
 (If you’re crafty and have the time, I’ll bet you could come up with something like these on your own, too!)

 Sibling Gifts that Offer Opportunities for Dedicated Time with Parents